1602341/cs30-paperio/proposal.md

 - Death screen
 - Flood Fill Algorithm
 - Other Interactive Characters/AI
-- Viewpoint follows the character you control
+- Music and sound effects
 - Character controlled by mouse

 ## Nice To Have